alco/ExReminder/README.md

 Erlang VM and the cuteness of [Elixir][2].
 Based on this [chapter][3] from the awesome [Learn You Some Erlang for Great Good!][5] book.

-If you have just finished the [Getting Started][1] guide, you should first take a look at [this chat demo][4].
+If you have just finished the [Getting Started guide][1], you should first take a look at [this chat demo][4].
 It is probably the simplest client-server app that can be written in Elixir.
 Try playing with it for a while until you feel comfortable enough writing you own modules and functions.